 However, Pamplona is much more than that and it is worth a visit while enjoying the festival.
 Architecture and urbanism shake hands with folklore and it is possible to see the city in all its glory, when the streets are filled with visitors.

-Pamplona is a city with parks, monuments and unforgettable places that has also managed to incorporate contemporary buildings in its urban fabric.
-Enjoy a perfect combination of architecture and tradition.
+The capital of Navarrais a city with parks, monuments and unforgettable places that has also managed to incorporate contemporary buildings in its urban fabric.
+Enjoy a perfect combination of architecture and tradition in Pamplona.

 – Preparation of the itinerary